20 November 2003: Conserved Non-Genic Sequences What'sNEW

 The Study

-It was already known that there were sequences outside of genes that are well-conserved between the human and mouse genomes.
+It was already known that there are sequences outside of genes that are well-conserved between the human and mouse genomes.
 Untranslated regulatory sequences need to be conserved, for example.
 But regulatory sequences have more error tolerance than genes, not less.
 The faithfulness of conservation which this study observed in the CNGs is unprecedented.
 The most highly conserved ones have a nucleotide substitution rate, across the studied mammals, that is less than half that of protein-coding genes.
 In some examples, like the 100-nucleotide sequence shown below (2: Supplement), the match was almost too perfect, as if cross-contamination had occurred during PCR in the lab.
 But corroboration also comes from the dog genome that was sequenced elsewhere.
 "These findings imply that the CNGs are subject to a very strong and continual selective constraint, enabling them to remain largely unchanged for as long as 300 million years" (1).

 Another surprise is the high number of the CNGs.
 Extrapolating from the human chromosome analyzed, the geneticists estimate that humans have over 65,000 of them, about twice the estimated number of human genes.
 Another multispecies comparison that employed different methods found a similar number.